From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 This means each manager is responsible for supervising the work of 10 employees.

-There is no ideal span of control ratio as the approach must be based on various factors like complexity of manager’s work, total number of employees and departments in the organization, employee competence, organizational culture, job function and industry and others.
+There is no ideal span of control ratio as the approach must be based on various factors like complexity of manager’s work, total number of employees and departments in the organization, employee competence, organizational culture, job function, industry, and others.

 However, there are five managerial archetypes-